toni-moreno/syncflux/README.md

  # monitor-retry-durtion
  #
  # syncflux only can begin work when master and slave database are both up,
- # if some of them is down synflux will retry infinitely each monitor-retry-duration to work.
+ # if some of them is down syncflux will retry infinitely each monitor-retry-duration to work.
  monitor-retry-interval = "1m"

  #